ahollenbach/sparrow/README.md

 For example, if `server.py` is running on `newyork` (`newyork.cs.rit.edu`), go to the address http://newyork.cs.rit.edu:8901/sparrow.

-#### 5. Executing a Routine
+#### E. Executing a Routine
 This is where we assign jobs and tasks to the scheduler.
 To simplify proceedings, we chose to have each task as simply telling the worker to sleep for a certain duration of time.
 Jobs are comprised of tasks, and can be hetero- and homogeneous.

-To execute a routine, ssh into an RIT server and run
+To execute a routine, SSH into an RIT server and run
 ```
 python SparrowClient.py  <method>  <no_of_jobs>  <no_of_tasks>  <duration>  [task_spread]
 ```